-― Grimy Little Pimp (Jimmy The Mod Awaits The Return Of His Beloved), Monday, 7 May 2012 18:45 (seven years ago) link
+― Grimy Little Pimp (Jimmy The Mod Awaits The Return Of His Beloved), Monday, 7 May 2012 18:45 (eight years ago) link

 i know y'all probably figured this out but man don't use photobucket, fuck a retroactive-automatic-photo-resize, it fucked my whole photo-log.

 also on a lighter note i figured out my rolling/archival photolog dilemma & built it - it has now & a then sections - + i am going to start it for real in September (though i can't imagine having the discipline/$$ to develop in chronological order, or to sort phots into days rather than batches).

 ― blossom smulch (schlump), Saturday, 16 June 2012 19:21 (eight years ago) link

 i guess this would be more of a question if i asked for domain-hosting advice that factored in the photocentric concern of needing a bunch of space for images.